dotnet/fsharp/docs/compiler-guide.md

 decide not to bother continuing with the computation (it drops it on the floor)

 The second can be interrupted via having `isResultObsolete` to the F# Compiler Service API return true.

+### The F# Compiler Service Public Surface Area

+The "intended" FCS API is the parts under the namespaces

+* FSharp.Compiler.SourceCodeServices.* (analysis, compilation, tooling, lexing)
+* FSharp.Compiler.Interactive.Shell.*  (scripting support)
+* FSharp.Compiler.AbstractIL.*  (for ILAssemblyReader hook for Rider)
+* FSharp.Compiler.SyntaxTree.*  (direct access to full untyped tree)

+These sections are generally designed with F#/.NET design conventions (e.g. types in namespaces, not modules, no nesting of modules etc.) and we will continue to iterate to make this so.

+In contrast, the public parts of the compiler directly under `FSharp.Compiler.*` and `FSharp.AbstractIL.*` are "incidental" and not really designed for public use apart from the hook for Jet Brains Rider (Aside: In theory all these other parts could be renamed to FSharp.Compiler.Internal though there's no need to do that right now).
+These internal parts tend to be implemented with the "module containing lots of stuff in one big file" approach for layers of the compiler.

 ### The F# Compiler Service Operations Queue